s33ke3/cilpoc/README.md

 / /___/ / /___/ /_/ / /__/ ,< (__  )
 \____/_/_____/\____/\___/_/|_/____/

-PoC of CiLocks using Huawei Smartphone: Bypass 4 Digits PIN using a wordlist
+PoC of Huawei Smartphone PIN Bruteforce - Bypass 4 Digits PIN using a wordlist

 --> Original Tool by LoliC0d3 - Tegal1337 <--
 --> Mod by Vincenzo Digilio <--